jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

 .. admonition:: Click to toggle
    :class: dropdown

-   Callable wrapper, takes a callable, then makes a callable (which calls the callable), and returns the callable.
+   Callable wrapper, takes a callable, then makes a callable (which calls taken the callable), and returns the newly made callable.

    Say that ten times fast!